ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 Clean up after a successfully merged pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* After an authorized METplus developer has accepted your changes and merged them into the develop repository, update your local clone by pulling changes from the original repository's (i.e. the `Unified Workflow develop branch <https://github.com/ufs-community/workflow-tools/tree/develop>`_):
+* After an authorized developer has accepted your changes and merged them into the develop repository, update your local clone by pulling changes from the original repository's (i.e. the `Unified Workflow develop branch <https://github.com/ufs-community/workflow-tools/tree/develop>`_):